Prilly Latuconsina

-Prilly Latuconsina (born October 15, 1996) is an Indonesian actress, host, and singer.
+Prilly Mahatei Latuconsina (born October 15, 1996) is an Indonesian actress, host, and singer.
 She is known for her leading roles in the television dramas Hanya Kamu, Monyet Cantik 2, and Ganteng Ganteng Serigala.
-She is an actress, known for Surat Untukmu (2016), Hangout (2016), Danur: I Can See Ghosts (2017), Danur 2: Maddah (2018), Honeymoon (2013) and La tahzan (2013).
+She is an actress, known for Surat Untukmu (2016), Hangout (2016), Danur: I Can See Ghosts (2017), Danur 2: Maddah (2018), Honeymoon (2013), and La tahzan (2013).

 Early life

-Prilly Latuconsina was born on born October 15, 1996, in Tangerang, Banten.
-Her father is a Muslim Moluccans, native of Pelauw in Haruku Island of Maluku Province and Pakistani, while her mother is Pandeglang and Sundanese.
-Prilly made her entertainment debut when she was the Master of Ceremonies in Koki Cilik.
+Latuconsina was born on October 15, 1996, in Tangerang, Banten.
+Her father is a Muslim Moluccan, native of Pelauw in Haruku Island of Maluku Province, and Pakistani, while her mother is Pandeglang and Sundanese.
+Latuconsina made her entertainment debut when she was the Master of Ceremonies at Koki Cilik.

 Career

 She gained popularity through her appearance in the soap opera Get Married: The Series.
 In 2012, she starred in a television film.
 Her fame came when she played a sissy character with the greeting "OMG Hellooo" in the drama Ganteng Ganteng Serigala.
-For her acting in Ganteng Ganteng Serigala, Prilly received two awards: "Most Famous Actress" award at the 2014 SCTV Awards and "Favorite Actress" award at the 2015 Panasonic Gobel Awards.
+For her acting in Ganteng Ganteng Serigala, Latuconsina received two awards: "Most Famous Actress" award at the 2014 SCTV Awards and "Favorite Actress" award at the 2015 Panasonic Gobel Awards.

-Prilly is also a singer.
+Latuconsina is also a singer.
 Her debut single was "Fall In Love" in 2014.
 In 2015, she released a new single named "Sahabat Hidup".
 On March 9, 2016, the day when GMT (Total Solar Eclipse) was observed, Latuconsina released her debut album, Sahabat Hidup, which was only sold in KFC stores across Indonesia.

 In 2015, she won the following awards: "Exist Celeb" at the 2015 Selebrita Awards, "Most Inbox Female Solo Singer" and "Most Inbox Guest Host" at the 2015 Inbox Awards, and "Most Exist Social Media Celebrity".